Cyfrin/2024-05-mafia-take-down/README.md

 - `Deploy.s.sol` deploys the whole protocol.
 - `EmergencyMigration.s.sol` migrates MoneyShelf to MoneyVault in case of an emergency.

+## Roles

+- GodFather: Owner, has all the rights.
+- GangMember:
+  - Deposit USDC and withdraw USDC in exchange for CrimeMoney
+  - Transfer CrimeMoney between members and godfather.
+  - Take weapons that GodFather assigned to the member.
+- External users: can only call view functions and deposit USDC.

+[//]: # (contest-details-close)

+[//]: # (getting-started-open)

 # Getting Started

 ## Requirements